 The ground floor’s glazed façade provides panoramic views to the river and woods and the light wells that cross the house from the first floor complete the blend of house and landscape, inviting the sky into the house.

-Images by Daniel Moulinet courtesy of Lode Architecture.
+Images courtesy of Daniel Moulinet courtesy of Lode Architecture